foqueiroz/arcdocs.github.io/book/software/libraries/geos.md

 # Geos

-GEOS is a C/C++ library for spatial computational geometry of the sort generally used by “geographic information systems” software.
+GEOS is a C/C++ library for spatial computational geometry of the sort generally used by "geographic information systems" software.

 Read more about GEOS on their [website](https://libgeos.org/).